jspw/The-Weird-Javascript/README.md

 10
 ```

-**Great!** if it matches with you thinking, if doesn't then let's discover the mystery of bermuda triangle :D
+**Great!** if it matches with your thinking, if doesn't then let's discover the mystery of bermuda triangle :D

 If **javascript**(hight level language) is your first one & only language then may be you will find it normal\* but people like us coming from a low level language like **C** will find this fucking weird :3

 It's all about **hoisting**.
-Javascript moves declarations(like var num) to the top.
+Javascript actually split the initialization and declaration and moves declarations(like var num) to the top.
 So actually what / how the code was we can say like this :

 ```js
 var num = undefined;